vmware/versatile-data-kit/specs/vep-1507-vdk-operations-ui/README.md

 A docker image is built with all these dependencies to make e2e testing easier in gitlab.

 it contains:
-1. Angluar
+1. Angluar (build)
-2. Chrome Browser
+2. Chrome Browser (for UI testing)
-3. Command cli utils (curl, git, zip etc...)
+3. Command cli utils (curl, git, zip etc...) (auxiliary functions/packaging reports etc..)
-4. Sonar
+4. Sonar (Code Quality checking)
-5. Npm and Nvm
+5. Npm and Nvm (build)

 The actual dockerfile can be found at [Dockerfile](/projects/frontend/cicd/Dockerfile) New versions are released by changing the version in [version.txt](/projects/frontend/cicd/version.txt)